chunguscodes/virtfusion-live-migrate/README.md

 ### Prerequisites

-- **jq:** The script utilizes `jq` for JSON processing.
+- **Python 3:** The script utilizes `python3`.
+If script is run on VirtFusion master, this is already available and will work out of the box.
 - **VirtFusion CLI:** The VirtFusion CLI tool `vfcli-ctrl` should be available.
-Please note Live Migration is only currently available on the VirtFusion TESTING branch.

 ### Required Parameters